Battle of Marciano: Previous movements

-Il Medeghino deployed 1,200 light cavalry on his left wing, backed by 300 Uomini-d'Arme (heavy cavalry) under Marcantonio Colonna.
-The centre infantry corps was composed by 2,000 Spanish veterans and other Corsican recruits and 4,000 German Landsknechts under Niccolò Madruzzo.
-The right wing was formed by 4,000 Tuscan, 2,000 Spanish and 3,000 poorly trained Roman infantry, in three rows, with the few artillery pieces available behind.
+For his part, Medici called his cavalry under Marcantonio Colonna to his left wing, composed by 1,200 light cavalry and 300 Uomini-d'Arme heavy cavalry.
+In the center, he formed 4,000 Spanish tercio soldiers, 3,000 landsknechts and some Corsican recruits under Niccolò Madruzzo.
+The right wing was formed by another 2,000 Spaniards, 4,000 Tuscan, and 3,000 poorly trained Roman infantry, in three rows, with the few artillery pieces available behind.
 The reserve included 200 Spanish soldiers, veterans of the Ottoman–Habsburg wars, and a company of horse arquebusiers from Naples.